SteveAtSentosa/fonads/packages/core/README.md

 no furtner operations taking place, for proper reporting

-## Fault reflective
+## Non Just reflective

-All function in the fonad library are Fault Reflective.
-This means, in all cases, if the last argument accepted by a function is a Fault, then that Fault will be immediately returned, and the function does nothing.
+All function in the fonad library are Non Just Reflective.
+This means, in all cases, if the last argument accepted by a function, J(v) | v, is a non Just FM (i.e. Fault, Nothing, OK) nthen that non Just FM will be immediately returned, and the function does nothing.

-This approach Facilitates Fault flow-throw in functional pipelines, and is essentially a short cut for map / mapAsycn
+This approach mimics the behviour of the core monadic functions chain() and map() and facilites Fault (and Ok/Nothing) flow-throw in functional pipelines, and is essentially a short cut for mapping/chaining,

-The key letters `FR` are used in function documentation to indicate fault reflectivity
+The key letters `NJR` are used in function documentation to indicate non-just reflectivity

 ### Exception safe